Reductive quotients of klt singularities: Being of klt type is an etale property

-In particular, $(X,\Gamma_X)$ is a log pair.
-Moreover, \cite[Prop.~5.20]{KM98} or alternatively the proof of Proposition~\ref{prop:finite-quotient} above implies that the pair $(X,\Gamma_X)$ is Kawamata log terminal.
-We conclude that the variety $X$ is of klt type. \end{proof}
+In particular, $(X,\Gamma_X)$ is a log pair, i.e., $\Gamma_X$ is effective, since the negative part of $\Gamma_Y$ was $-R_f$ with $R_f$ the ramification divisor of $f$.
+Moreover, \cite[Prop.~5.20]{KM98} implies that the pair $(X,\Gamma_X)$ is Kawamata log terminal.
+We conclude that the variety $X$ is of klt type, as claimed. \end{proof}

 \begin{remark} {\em The statement of Proposition~\ref{prop:klt-type-etale} is the same as that of \cite[Lem.~8.5]{CS21}.
 The main point of the proof given above is to fill in the argument for the first claim of the proof given in \emph{loc.~cit.}.
 While this uses ideas similar to those presented in the main part of the proof of \emph{loc.~cit.}, it also leads to a reorganization of the argument. } \end{remark}